Tran-Phillip/simple_ATM_Controller/README.md

 ## Test Webserver
 ----
 To test the controller, I made a little spoof webserver in Go that pretends to be a backend.
 I know I didn't need to do this, but I am a very visual person and I really prefer seeing my code execute.
-The dockerfile automatically starts the test web server, (using localhost:8080) so don't worry about that file.

 ## Usage
 ------